zahidbiscj/habit-tracker/V1_FINAL_REQUIREMENTS.md

     3. If found (exact match) → SAME TASK (skip creation, import logs only)
     4. If not found → NEW TASK (create under existing goal)
   ```

+---

+### 🚨 CRITICAL LOGIC: Non-Breakable Rules for Goal/Task Assignment & Filtering

+> **The following rules MUST be enforced in all code, UI, and import/export logic.
+Any violation is a bug.**

+1. **A task is only visible/assigned on a date if:**
+  - The parent goal is active on that date (date is between goal.startDate and goal.endDate, inclusive, and goal.active is true)
+  - AND the task is active (task.active is true)
+  - AND (the task's `days` array is empty/not set, OR the day-of-week for the date matches a value in the task's `days` array, case-insensitive)
+2. **If a goal has no visible tasks for a given date, it must NOT appear in any UI or export for that date.**
+3. **All filtering, display, and export logic must use a single shared function (e.g., `isTaskVisibleOnDate(task, goal, date)`) to determine if a task is shown.**
+4. **No code may bypass these checks, even for admin or import/export.**
+5. **Tests must verify that tasks/goals never appear on dates they should not, and always appear when they should.**

+---

 **3. Example Scenarios**:
 ```